The History of Alice Peck Day Memorial Hospital

 Mrs. Alice Peck Day was a fifth generation resident of Lebanon, NH.
-Upon her death in 1927, she bequeathed her family home to found a cottage hospital in 1927.
-Dr. Arthur Burnham, one of the area's leading physicians at the time, helped lead the drive for incorporation, and APD opened its doors for the first time on February 1, 1932.
+Upon her death in 1927, she bequeathed her family home to found a cottage hospital.
+Dr. Arthur Burnham, one of the area's leading physicians, helped lead the drive for incorporation, and APD opened its doors for the first time on February 1, 1932.

 Early traditions at APD included “Donation Day,” when Lebanon residents contributed food, bathrobes, towels and other needed goods, and “Baby Day,” where babies born at the hospital gathered with their families for a social get-together.
-The early hospital specialized in births, minor medical procedures and tonsillectomies—the only surgery then performed at APD.
+The hospital specialized in births and minor medical procedures such as tonsillectomies.

-In 1996, APD Health Systems opened a 72-bed assisted living facility (Harvest Hill) on its campus followed by the addition of a 66-unit independent living facility (The Woodlands) in June 2010.
-Both represent APD’s commitment to serving seniors in our community.
+In 1996, APD opened a 72-bed assisted living facility (Harvest Hill) on its campus followed by the addition of a 66-unit independent living facility (The Woodlands) in June 2010.
+Both facilities represent APD’s commitment to serving seniors in our community.

 APD became a member of the Dartmouth-Hitchcock Health system in 2016.
 System membership enabled a unified electronic health record and integration of various clinical and administrative functions, allowing APD to deliver the best possible care close to home, at the most convenient location for our community.